 7C.
-(1) An application for reclamation for purposes other than t he development of state infrastructure as contemplated in section 7B will or be considered in exceptional circumstances which are not contrary to t purpose of coastal public property as set out in section 7A.
-5 (2) An application for reclamation in terms of this section must be accompanied by- (a) details of how the land will be developed and its use; (b) an assessment of whether there is any alternative land available a nd why such land cannot be used; 10 (c) information on whether the land and structures will be accessible the public; (d) information on whether the development is in the interests of t he whole community; (e) detailed information on how the development will be funded; and 15 (f) any other relevant information.
-(3) An application for reclamation must be submitted to the Minister f for pre-approval prior to any application for an environmental authorisation terms of Chapter 5 of the National Environmental Management Act.
-(4) The Minister must- 20 (a) follow the consultation process in section 53 prior to pre-approving an application for reclamation; and (b) submit a pre-approval for reclamation to Parliament for ratification 1.
-(5) In the event that- (a) Parliament fails to ratify the pre-approval, the Minister's pre-approv val 25 as envisaged in subsection (3) becomes invalid; or (b) the environmental authorisation is refused, a pre-approval in terms subsection (3) and a ratification in terms of subsection $(4)(b)$ become ies invalid.
-(6) In the event that Parliament ratifies the pre-approval, application m be made for an environmental authorisation in terms of Chapter 5 of t he National Environmental Management Act.
-(7) If an environmental authorisation is granted, the applicant mu resubmit to the Minister the application, the environmental authorisation the ratified pre-approval and other documents related to the reclamation to for 35 a final decision.
-(8) A final decision made by the Minister in terms of subsection (7) mu ast be tabled in Parliament within 60 days of the decision.
-(9) Land reclaimed in terms of this section- 10 (a) may not be sold under any circumstances; 40 (b) must be subject to a lease as prescribed by the Minister; and .1 (c) may not be subleased without the written authorisation of t Minister. ne (10) Unless authorised by the Minister, land reclaimed in terms of the hia section may not be utilised other than in accordance with the purpose state in the original application and conditions of the authorisation.
-(11) The Minister may, when approving a reclamation application, ma ke the approval subject to any conditions.".
-AC I are approval subject to any conditions.

-7. Section 8 of the principal Act is hereby amended by the substitution for subsection 50 (1) of the following subsection:

-"(1) The Minister may, by notice in the Gazette, declare in the manner contemplated in subsection (2) any state-owned land as coastal public property [in order-

-- (a) to improve public access to the seashore; - (b) to protect sensitive coastal ecosystems; - (c) to secure the natural functioning of dynamic coastal processes; - (d) to facilitate the achievement of any of the objects of this Act; or - (e) to protect people, property and economic activities from risks arising from dynamic coastal processes, including the risk of sea-level rise] for the purposes set out in section 7A.".
+(1) An application for reclamation for purposes other than the development of state infrastructure as contemplated in section 7B will only be considered in exceptional circumstances which are not contrary to the purpose of coastal public property as set out in section 7A.
+(2) An application for reclamation in terms of this section must be 5 accompanied by- (a) details of how the land will be developed and its use; (b) an assessment of whether there is any alternative land available and why such land cannot be used; (c) information on whether the land and structures will be accessible to the public; 10 (d) information on whether the development is in the interests of the whole community;(e) detailed information on how the development will be funded; and(f) any other relevant information.
+15 (3) An application for reclamation must be submitted to the Minister for pre-approval prior to any application for an environmental authorisation in terms of Chapter 5 of the National Environmental Management Act.
+(4) The Minister must- (a) follow the consultation process in section 53 prior to pre-approving an application for reclamation; and 20 (b) submit a pre-approval for reclamation to Parliament for ratification.
+(5) In the event that- (a) Parliament fails to ratify the pre-approval, the Minister's pre-approval as envisaged in subsection (3) becomes invalid; or (b) the environmental authorisation is refused, a pre-approval in terms of subsection (3) and a ratification in terms of subsection (4)(b) becomes 25 invalid.
+(6) In the event that Parliament ratifies the pre-approval, application may be made for an environmental authorisation in terms of Chapter 5 of the National Environmental Management Act.
+30 (7) If an environmental authorisation is granted, the applicant must resubmit to the Minister the application, the environmental authorisation, the ratified pre-approval and other documents related to the reclamation for a final decision.
+35 (8) A final decision made by the Minister in terms of subsection (7) must be tabled in Parliament within 60 days of the decision.
+(9) Land reclaimed in terms of this section forms part of state-owned land which may be alienated in terms of applicable legislation.
+This provision shall not apply to land which has been lawfully alienated prior to this provision coming into effect.
+40 (10) Unless authorised by the Minister, land reclaimed in terms of this section may not be utilised other than in accordance with the purpose stated in the original application and conditions of the authorisation.
+(11) The Minister may, when approving a reclamation application, make the approval subject to any conditions.".
+45 Amendment of section 8 of Act 24 of 2008 7.
+Section 8 of the principal Act is hereby amended by the substitution for subsection (1) of the following subsection: "(1) The Minister may, by notice in the Gazette , declare in the manner contemplated in subsection (2) any state-owned land as coastal public property [in order- 50 (a) to improve public access to the seashore; (b) to protect sensitive coastal ecosystems; (c) to secure the natural functioning of dynamic coastal processes; (d) to facilitate the achievement of any of the objects of this Act; or (e) to protect people, property and economic activities from risks arising 55 from dynamic coastal processes, including the risk of sea-level rise] for the purposes set out in section 7A.".
+60